aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 ## Introduction

-With a new version of WebExtensions system for exporting HTML PowerPoint presentations, it's possible to flexibly customize HTML exporting settings and get any result you need.
-In the previous Aspose.Slides API versions, the presentation document exported to HTML is represented as an SVG markup with the combinated with an HTML.
-Each slide is exported as an SVG container.
-The new WebExtensions version allows to export the whole presentation into an HTML with a set of CSS classes and Javascript animations without using SVG.
+With a new version of WebExtensions system for exporting HTML PowerPoint presentations, you can now flexibly customize HTML exporting settings to get any result you need.
+In the previous Aspose.Slides API versions, the presentation document exported to HTML was represented as an SVG markup with the combinated with an HTML.
+Each slide was exported as an SVG container.
+The new WebExtensions version allows you to export the whole presentation into an HTML with a set of CSS classes and Javascript animations without using SVG.

-The new WebExtensions version provides the unlimited possibilities to configure the resulting export.
-Here are some use cases of HTML-documents, generated with WebExtensions, based on different requirements:
+The new WebExtensions version provides unlimited options and methods for configuring the resulting export.
+Here are some use cases of HTML-documents generated with WebExtensions (based on different requirements):
 * using custom CSS styles, animations or override the markup for a certain type of a shape.
-* override the document structure,e.g. using custom navigation between pages.
+* override the document structure, e.g. using custom navigation between pages.
 * save .html, .css, .js files into the folders with the customized hierarchy, including the files of one type in the different folders.
 For example, export slides to the folder based on the section name.
-* CSS and JS files are saved into separate folders by default, but it's possible to include them to an HTML file.
-Images and embedded fonts are also saved into separate files, however they may be included into HTML (in base64 format).
-It's possible to save some part of resources to the files and to embed other resources into HTML as base64.
+* CSS and JS files are saved into separate folders by default, but you can add them to an HTML file.
+Images and embedded fonts are also saved into separate files.
+However, they may be included into HTML (in base64 format).
+You can save some part of the resources to the files and embed other resources into HTML as base64.

-You may find examples on HTML export in Aspose.Slides.WebExtensions project, published on GitHub.
-It includes two projects: "Examples\SinglePageApp" and "Examples\MultiPageApp".
-The examples used in the article further can be also found in the GitHub repo.
+You may find examples of HTML export in the Aspose.Slides.WebExtensions project, published on GitHub.
+It contains two projects: "Examples\SinglePageApp" and "Examples\MultiPageApp".
+The other examples we used in this article can also be found in the GitHub repo.

 ## Templates

-In order to extend the possibilities of HTML export further, it is advised to use the ASP.NET Razor template system.
-The instance of Presentation class (Aspose.Slides API) can be used together with a set of templates to get an HTML-document as the export result.
+To further extend the capabilities of HTML export, we recommend you use the ASP.NET Razor template system.
+The instance of Presentation class (Aspose.Slides API) can be used together with a set of templates to get an HTML document as the export result.
-Let us demonstrate the approach of using Aspose.Slides and WebExtensions.
-In the example we will export text from presentation to HTML.
+We can demonstrate the approach of using Aspose.Slides and WebExtensions.
+In this example, we will export text from presentation to HTML.
 First, let's create the template:

 ``` html
 <!DOCTYPE html>